TheMightyAmondee/Shoplifter/ContentPacks.md

 # Creating Content Packs for Shoplifter

 Content Packs can be created to allow for custom shops added using Content Patcher to be made shopliftable.
 Content Packs for Shoplifter require two files, a ``manifest.json`` and a ``shopliftables.json``.
-See [placeholder] for a full example ``shopliftables.json``.
+See [here](https://github.com/TheMightyAmondee/Shoplifter/blob/master/shopliftables.json) for a full example ``shopliftables.json``.

 ## manifest.json
 ---